 Custom color stucco using paint tint.

-i have read your stucco site start to finish over the years, and use it as "gospel" as i work on my own house. the formula for real stuuco and how to straighten walls were a real blessings as i didnt have any experience when i started this project. just saw your latest update on the shower with the mottling color. first time i read it it listed a sherwin color as the tint, second time i cant find the color listed . i may be going blind LOL!!.
+i have read your stucco site start to finish over the years, and use it as "gospel" as i work on my own house. the formula for real stucco and how to straighten walls were a real blessings as i didnt have any experience when i started this project. just saw your update on the shower with the mottling color. first time i read it it listed a sherwin color as the tint, second time i cant find the color listed . i may be going blind LOL!!.

 any chance i can get the color and the amounts of each material used to make it ? sorry to read you sold the truck. put me on a list to buy your stucco book when completed.